 Get Help if You're in an Accident with a Motorist

 Even with all of Seattle’s safety precautions, bicycle traffic accidents do happen.
 If you're injured in a bike accident, you may need legal help.
 Max Meyers specializes in bicycle accidents and is ready to help you with your case.
-Contact us at to set up a consultation to discuss your case with an attorney.
+Contact us to set up a consultation to discuss your case with an attorney.